About

 Work

 You can check out my professional journey on LinkedIn.
-I started as a software engineer and later stepped into engineering management, even so I still view β€œmanagement” with a bit of skepticism.
-For me, building teams and growing engineers is just as rewarding as building great products.
-And, well… sometimes if you want things done right, you've just got to jump in and do it yourself.
+I started as a software engineer and later stepped into engineering management.
+I find building teams and growing engineers as just interesting as building great products.
+And, wellโฆ sometimes if you want things done right, you've just got to jump in and do it yourself.

 As an engineer, I worked my way up to senior roles (tech lead / solution architect), tackling everything from frontend and mobile to backend and infra.
-As a manager, I've mentored engineers at different ages and career stages β€” helping them grow further and (hopefully) make fewer questionable decisions than I did back in the day.
+As a manager, I've mentored engineers at different ages and career stages โ helping them grow further and (hopefully) make fewer questionable decisions than I did back in the day.

-I'm always hungry to learn and love being around people who share that drive.
-I put my heart and soul into everything I do β€” and I vibe best with driven folks who do the same.
+Always hungry to learn and love being around people who share that drive.
 Work is way more fun when you're surrounded by passionate people.

 Education

-Still, the experience was worth it β€” it made me way more experiment-driven in everyday life.
-No Ph.D., but I've certainly perfected the skill of questioning and overthinking everything β€” especially when it comes to my own decisions.
+Still, the experience was worth it โ it made me way more experiment-driven in everyday life.
+No Ph.D., but I've certainly perfected the skill of questioning and overthinking everything, especially my own life decisions.

 Other

-I try to live by a simple rule β€” stay curious, quiet and kind, and do not take life too seriously.
-I've learned that most things work out in the end, just not always how you expect - the universe surely knows how to keep things interesting.
-But maybe that's the point - if we always knew what was coming, we'd miss the magic and joy of being surprised.
+I try to live by a simple rule โ stay curious, quiet and kind and not take life too seriously.
+Most things work out in the end, just not always how you expect - the universe surely knows how to keep life interesting.
+Maybe that is the point?
+If we always knew what was coming, we'd miss the magic and joy of being surprised.

 Headshots